Moustikitos/ark-listener/README.md

 Any peace of python code found in `lystener.__path__` can be triggered.
 `lystener` package provides a `plugins` folder where custom code to execute can be stored.
 If another place is needed, simply add the path to the `package.pth` file.

 Python script environnement can be set using docstring.
-Requirements are checked and installed if missing with `./lys start-listening` or `./lys restart-listeners` commands.
+Environnement is checked and installed if needed with `./lys start-listening` or `./lys restart-listeners` commands.

 Here is an example of script (`module.py`):
 ```python